-Exploration of Binding Sites.
-First, we employed a technique called blind docking,^{34,35} where sites on the surface of the protein are explored by ligands to identify favorable regions on the protein surface for binding.
-Using four known inhibitors of neuraminidase, oseltamivir (1), zanamivir (2), peramivir (3), and DANA (4, 2-deoxy-2,3-dehydro-Nacetylneuraminic acid), the protein surfaces of the "open" structures of wild-type neuraminidase from crystallography (Protein DataBank code 2HU0) and from MD simulations, as well as a structure in the "closed" conformation (2HU4) were explored using 100 docking runs per ligand per protein using the program Autodock, version 4.0.22 Several complexes were obtained with the inhibitors above occupying the cavities formed by the residues of the 150-loop, as well as at the entrance of the 430-loop cavity, and also some interacting with Arg156 deep inside the protein binding region (as well as reproducing their native crystal structures).
-The results showed that the lowest energies corresponded to the compounds binding with the open neuraminidase conformation (structures 2HU0 and from MD simulation) and that the known drugs and inhibitors could bind in several regions (binding sites) of the protein.
-The molecular weight, number of heavy atoms, and Wiener index ligand efficiency indices ($\Delta G/MW$, $\Delta G/NHA$, $\Delta G/Wiener$, respectively, where ΔG is the free energy of binding) were also computed.^{10-14} A new ligand efficiency index that uses P, the partition coefficient between octanol and water, namely, $\log(-\Delta G/P)$, was also calculated.
+First, we employed a technique called Blind docking where sites on the surface of the protein are explored by ligands in order to identify favorable regions on the protein surface for binding.
+Using 4 known inhibitors of neuraminidase: oseltamivir (1), zanamivir (2), peramivir (3), and DANA (4, 2deoxy-2,3-dehydro-N-acetylneuraminic acid), the protein surfaces of the 'open' structures of wild-type neuraminidase from crystallography (Protein DataBank code 2HU0) and from MD simulations, 9 as well as a structure in the 'closed' conformation (2HU4) were explored using 100 docking runs per ligand per protein using the program Autodock v4.0.
+Several complexes were obtained with the inhibitors above occupying the cavities formed by the residues of the 150-loop, as well as at the entrance of the 430-loop cavity, and also some interacting with Arg156 deep inside the protein binding region (as well as reproducing their native crystal structures).
+The results showed that the lowest energies corresponded to the compounds binding with the open neuraminidase conformation (structures 2HU0, and from MD simulation) and that the known drugs and inhibitors could bind in several regions (binding sites) of the protein.
+The molecular weight, number of heavy atoms, and Wiener index ligand efficiency indices $(\Delta G/MW, \Delta G/NHA, \Delta G/Wiener, respectively, where \Delta G$ is the free energy of binding) were also computed.
+10-14 A new ligand efficiency index that uses P, the partition coefficient between octanol and water, namely $\log(-\Delta G/P)$ , was also calculated.